 Mark says that the Finger Lakes Region “has so much to offer.
 There is such a variety in geography – such as lakes, rivers, mountains, woods and farms.
 There are many interesting and cute villages and hamlets with lots of history.
 There’s always something to do, even in the dead of winter.”

-Rolf is an adjunct faculty member at Keuka College, and has been a member of the FLM board since 2008.
+An active member of the community, Rolf was an adjunct faculty member at Keuka College, and had been a member of the FLM board since 2008.
 He earned his BS degree from Ohio University, his MA degree from Indiana University, and his Ph.D. degree from Cornell University.
-He has many interests, not the least of which includes supporting others who are promoting a more sustainable environment and humane society.
-Rolf lives in Keuka Park, and spends the winter in Carmel, CA. He and his wife Lynda have three grown sons, William, Brian and Andrew.
+He had many interests, not the least of which included supporting others promoting a more sustainable environment and humane society.
+Rolf lived in Keuka Park, and spending the winter in Carmel, CA. He and his wife Lynda have three grown sons, William, Brian and Andrew.